jdinh8124/ls-landing-clone/README.md

 > - Maintained by: `James Dinh - jdinh8124`

 ## Summary
 - jQuery practice by imitating the LS website.
-Also built using JavaScript, CSS3, HTML5, and Boostrap 4
+Also built using JavaScript (ES5 & ES6), CSS3, HTML5, and Boostrap 4

 ## Technologies Used:
 - HTML5